An alternative approach to hyperbolic structures on link complements

-where \( \kappa = 1 \) if one edge is directed towards the crossing and one away from the crossing, and where \( \kappa = -1 \) if both edges are directed towards the crossing or both away from the crossing. -.1em \vv
+where \( \kappa = 1 \) if one edge is directed towards the crossing and one away from the crossing, and where \( \kappa = -1 \) if both edges are directed towards the crossing or both away from the crossing. \end{prop}

-{\bf Remark.}\h\h The presence of complex conjugation in \( \overline{\zeta_\gamma} \) is merely an artefact of our various sign conventions; as observed in Note 2.2, it is not an obstacle, as the \( \overline{\zeta_i} \) satisfy the same relations as the \( \zeta_i \).
-By means of formula {\bf (3)}, each equation in (complex conjugates of) shape parameters may now be regarded as an equation in edge and crossing labels; moreover, by clearing denominators, we may regard these equations as polynomial equations in the labels. \vv
+\begin{rem} The presence of complex conjugation in \( \overline{\zeta_\gamma} \) is merely an artefact of our various sign conventions; as observed in Note 2.2, it is not an obstacle, as the \( \overline{\zeta_i} \) satisfy the same relations as the \( \zeta_i \).
+By means of formula {\bf (3)}, each equation in (complex conjugates of) shape parameters may now be regarded as an equation in edge and crossing labels; moreover, by clearing denominators, we may regard these equations as polynomial equations in the labels. \end{rem}

-{\bf Lemma 4.1.1.}\h\h Fig. 5 illustrates a configuration in the hyperbolic plane containing a horocycle of Euclidean diameter \( D \), and geodesics \( \gamma_1 \bc \gamma_2 \) originating from the centre of the horocycle and meeting the horocycle at points \( P \bc Q \) respectively.
+\begin{lemma} Fig.\ha 5 illustrates a configuration in the hyperbolic plane containing a horocycle of Euclidean diameter \( D \), and geodesics \( \gamma_1 \bc \gamma_2 \) originating from the centre of the horocycle and meeting the horocycle at points \( P \bc Q \) respectively.
 The ends of \( \gamma_2 \) are Euclidean distance \( d \) apart.
-Then the hyperbolic distance along the horocycle from \( P \) to \( Q \) is \( D/d \). \vv
+Then the hyperbolic distance along the horocycle from \( P \) to \( Q \) is \( D/d \). \end{lemma}

-{\bf Proof.}\h\h To obtain the hyperbolic distance along the horocycle from \( P \) to \( Q \) we perform the isometry that is inversion in the circle \( C \) illustrated, with Euclidean centre at the foot of \( \gamma_1 \) and with radius \( d \).
+\begin{proof} To obtain the hyperbolic distance along the horocycle from \( P \) to \( Q \) we perform the isometry that is inversion in the circle \( C \) illustrated, with Euclidean centre at the foot of \( \gamma_1 \) and with radius \( d \).
 This inversion maps \( \gamma_1 \) into itself, maps \( \gamma_2 \) to the geodesic \( \gamma_2' \) illustrated, and maps the horocycle to the Euclidean horizontal line at height \( d^2/D \) above the boundary.
 The points \( P \bc Q \) are mapped to points \( P' \bc Q' \) respectively on this image horocycle, and the circular arc on the horocycle joining \( P \bc Q \) is mapped to the (horizontal) Euclidean line segment joining \( P' \bc Q' \).
-This line segment has hyperbolic length \( d / (d^2/D) = D/d \), QED.
+This line segment has hyperbolic length \( d / (d^2/D) = D/d \), QED. \end{proof}